 Call for Presentations

-The 34th National Environment and Recreation Research Symposium (NERR) will take place in Annapolis, MD.
-April 7-9, 2024
+The 36th National Environment and Recreation Research Symposium (NERR) will take place in Virginia Beach, VA from March 28 - March 31.

 We hope to see you there!